mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- record the elapsed time for computing image embedding
+    - record the total time and average time
+    - determine the optimal number of parallel tasks
+    - conclusion: within one thread, the speed isn't affected by the number of parallel tasks, about 15 s/slice
+- reduce unresponding time
+- bugfix: delayStart
 - rename compile target
 - bugfix: preview doesn't agree with predictMask
 - feature: bounding box prompt